 This course positively challenges students, whilst promoting independence, creativity and critical thinking.
-Further progression from this course would be to health and social care at A Level or A Levels in psychology and sociology, thus meeting entry requirements for study at university.
+Further progression from this course would be to health and social care at A level or A levels in psychology and sociology, thus meeting entry requirements for study at university.
 Apprenticeships in health and social care would be an alternative progression route.

-There are three centre-assessed coursework-based units each worth 25% of the final marks (units two, three and four).
-There is also a one hour written exam paper (unit one), which is worth 25% of the final marks, covering topics such as individual rights, values, personal hygiene and safety.
+There are three centre-assessed courseworkbased units each worth 25% of the final marks (units two, three and four).
+There is also a one hour written examination paper (unit one), which is worth 25% of the final marks, covering topics such as individual rights, values, personal hygiene and safety.